Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Mon May 26 2025
+Last update on Tue May 27 2025

-**220 day before 2026 ⏱**
+**219 day before 2026 ⏱**

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️